 For this issue of Femnista I wrote on Millais Culpin & Ethel Bennett from BBC’s Casualty 1900s series.
 I love how their relationship gradually develops as they work together at the London Hospital but their connection has more or less been there from the start (Charity Wakefield & William Houston’s chemistry in this show is just xD).
 I think episode 3 from Casualty 1907 remains my favourite with these two–so much development! <3

-Also, what's really cool about this couple is that they're based on real-life individuals (just like the rest of characters show) who worked at London Hospital and these two did fall in love (though it sounded latter happened away from when they were stationed British Shanghai).
+Also, what's really cool about this couple is that they're based on real-life individuals (just like the rest of the characters on this show) who worked at the London Hospital and that these two really did fall in love (though it sounded like the latter happened away from the London Hospital when they were stationed at the British Hospital in Shanghai).

 To date I have a number of writing projects at various stages of the overall writing process.
 Most of them are at the completed first draft stage but I’m hoping to get some of those moving this year, see which ones have the most potential to move forward and polish up.
 I guess it helps that I haven’t touched any of those drafts since I’ve completed them.
 For this 2013 I decided that I will be focusing on 2 particular projects:

 The final issue of Discourse Magazine for 2012 is out and ready for download!
 This issue looks back at the year in the news, both on the Canadian front and internationally.
 I covered the top stories from the European continent, ranging from the referendum in Catalonia to reforms in Italy to all of the national (heads of state) elections.
 You can find my portfolio, entitled “Europe in 2012” on pp. 13 – 15 of the latest issue (pp. 7 – 9 I think if you’re following the Adobe Reader page count).